 Professor Walker will work closely with each student to secure an externship for the summer program.
 The externship will be for at least 20 hours per week for at least seven weeks.
 Each intern will have a supervisor where they work, and the supervisor will be required to commit that at least 80 percent of the intern’s time will be substantive work.

 How to apply for Externships

 In your enrollment materials, you will indicate areas of interest as well as any leads you may have for an externship.
-Professors Walker and Rudesill then often calls individuals directly to try to match you with a possible opening.
+Professor Walker then often calls individuals directly to try to match you with a possible opening.
 In past summers, some of these positions were filled in January, while others took until April.
 In getting the externship, your own efforts are of course important – an employer will generally only agree to hire you after interviewing you directly.

 Will the externship be paid?

 The basic approach for the program is that students receive academic credit, not a salary, for the summer.
 The unpaid nature of most externships makes it much easier for students to get interesting, substantive positions for the summer.

 Students in the externship class receive three credits for a mix of academic work (a class presentation and paper) and externship work.
 As permitted by accreditation standards, the number of hours of class meeting for this three credit course is much lower due to the externship hours worked.
 In a few cases, students get paid internships and often then do an independent study paper for credit.
 In conformance with American Bar Association standards, students can receive up to $100 per week from their employer, considered a reimbursement for expenses, without that being considered as paid work.
 In compliance with ABA rules, students also are permitted to receive funding from other sources, such as for public interest fellowships, while receiving credit.